mcmuralishclint/location-service/Readme.md

 ```

 # How to start the project
+There are 2 ways to run the project.

+## Manual
 1. Place the config.yml file in the repo root
 2. Start the redis server locally on port 6379
 ```